What We’re Working On

 -

 Phase 1 was completed in 2022.
-The project was $2.4M and included the installation of approximately 18,000 linear feet of water main to connect the existing Consolidated Water District in the Town of Groveland to the existing ARS water system and water storage tank.
-The Groveland Station interconnection includes the installation of approximately 2,000 linear feet of water main connecting the existing Groveland Station water main and the existing water main in the Town of Groveland.
-In addition, the Authority is investing $1M in replacing over 2,100 water meters throughout the entire system.
+This phase was $3,200,000 and included the installation of approximately 18,000 linear feet of water main to connect the existing Consolidated Water District in the Town of Groveland to the existing ARS water system and water storage tank.
+The Groveland Station interconnection included the installation of approximately 2,000 linear feet of water main connecting the existing Groveland Station water main and the existing water main in the Town of Groveland.
+In addition, the Authority replaced over 2,100 water meters throughout the entire system.

-Total project cost of all phases is $8M.
-The Authority has received $3M grant funds provided by the NYSEFC WIIA program and a 30-year $5M low interest loan to complete the project.
+Total project cost of all construction phases, including engineering, is $9,250,000.
+The Authority has received $3,000,000 in grant funds provided by the NYSEFC WIIA program and a 30-year low interest loan to complete the project.

 -